armollica/TableShaper/README.md

 - [tidyverse](https://www.tidyverse.org/): R packages that make cleaning data intuitive.
 I stole many ideas from the `dplyr` and `tidyr` packages, in particular.
 Love the micro domain-specific languages in these packages, each tailored for specific tasks.
 - [mapshaper](https://github.com/mbloch/mapshaper/wiki/Command-Reference): A command-line tool for editing geographic data (vector-based).
 I mimicked the command-line interface of this in many ways, especially the command chaining.
 The viewer is also great.
 - [csvkit](http://csvkit.rtfd.org/): Great tool for processing tabular data.
 Does many of the same things this tool does.
 Also does many thing this tool doesn't do, like pretty print and parse Excel files.
+- [visidata](http://visidata.org/): Tool to viewing and exploring tabular data at the command line.
 - [jq](https://stedolan.github.io/jq/): A command-line JSON processor.
 Really simple and flexible.
 - [ndjson-cli](https://github.com/mbostock/ndjson-cli): A command-line tool for processing newline-delimited JSON files.